fullstack-storyteller/Practice/MongoDB/_4_datatypes_in_mongodb.md

 ## Difference between BSON and JSON

-- JSON based databases usually return query results which can be effortlessly parsed, haing modest or nix transformation, straightforward with the help of JavaScript along with most-used programming languages.
+- JSON based databases usually return query results which can be effortlessly parsed, having modest or nix transformation, straightforward with the help of JavaScript along with most-used programming languages.
 - In the case of MongoDB, data representation is done in JSON document format, but here the JSON is binary-encoded, which is termed as BSON.
 - BSON is the extended version of the JSON model, which is providing additional data types, makes performace to be competent to encode and decode languages and ordered fields.
+- BSON has some extended data types which are not supported by JSON
+  - date
+  - timestamp
+  - Object id